Published on 20th May 2018 and last updated on 15th December 2020.

 We never publish your email address, we don't use your personal data for any other reason, and you can ask us to remove your comment at any time in the future.
 If you ask us to delete a comment that you have made, we will also delete all the information we hold about you (your personal data) from our electronic systems.

-If you submit information and personal data to us via the contact page on our website, or if you contact us via email, we will keep the information only as long as is required to provide the information or service you asked us for, or for a maximum of one calendar year.
+If you submit information and personal data to us via the contact page on our website, or if you contact us via email, we will keep the information to provide the information or service you asked us for, but your personal data may remain on our computer systems indefinitely.

-We don’t send out direct marketing emails or any other kind of digital advertising, but if this changes in the future we will ask for your specific consent on our website to opt-in to receive emails from us.
+We occasionally send out direct marketing emails and other kinds of digital advertising, but we will always ask for your specific consent on our website to opt-in to receive emails from us.